KITCHEN TABLE #1: ENDING AND BEGINNINGS

 - Spanish rice

-NOTE: KITCHEN TABLE #1 IS ALMOST OUT OF PRINT, so the price has doubled.
-(Because supply and demand.)
-It is, however, still bundled into the FULL MEAL DEAL, which is for sale at $40 for all of our first four issues.
+NOTE: KITCHEN TABLE #1 IS ALMOST OUT OF PRINT, and is only available in the FULL MEAL DEAL, which collects all of our first four issues.